Abhoycodes/flutter/README.md

 # flutter
-this contains all poijects of mmy 2nd yr flutter festival
+this contains all projects of my 2nd yr flutter festival